mrupnig/PAGE2EzDrama2DraCorTEI/README.md

 ## Features

 - Import **PAGE-XML** files (locally or via upload)
+    - For detailed information on the PAGE-XML structure and region conventions, see the [Processing Guidelines](docs/guidelines.md).
 - Extract and preprocess `TextLine` content
 - Detect and manually correct speaker lines
 - Normalize speaker variants and faulty OCR data